 New federal laws and regulations are changing the structure and face of the financial services industry.
-In this time of accelerating change, it is important to understand how credit unions are unique and why we remain a necessary and popular financial alternative for 87 million Americans.
+In this time of accelerating change, it is important to understand how credit unions are unique and they serve as a necessary and popular financial alternative for 87 million Americans.

 Credit unions are not-for-profit financial cooperatives.
-We exist to serve our members, not to make a profit.
+We exist to serve our members.
 Unlike most other financial institutions, credit unions do not issue stock or pay dividends to outside stockholders.
 Instead, earnings are returned to our members in the form of lower loan rates, higher interest on deposits, and lower fees.

 Credit unions are economic democracies.
-Each credit union member has equal ownership and one vote- regardless of how much money a member has on deposit.
-At a credit union, every member is an owner.
+Each credit union member has equal ownership and one vote- regardless of how much money is on deposit.

-By current federal statue, credit unions cannot serve the general public,.
-People qualify for a credit union membership through their employer, organizational affiliations like churches or social groups, or a community-chartered credit union.
+By current federal statue, credit unions cannot serve the general public.
+Members qualify to join a credit union through their employer, organizational affiliations like churches or social groups, or through a community-chartered credit union.

 Financial Education for Members

 Credit unions assist members to become better educated consumers of financial services.
-Additionally, CUNA (Credit Union National Association) is partnering with the National Endowment for Financial Education, a not for profit foundation, to expand financial education among high school students.
-A national study shows that just 10hours of personal finance education can positively affect students’ spending and saving habits for a lifetime.
+Additionally, CUNA (Credit Union National Association) is partnering with the National Endowment for Financial Education, a not-for-profit foundation, to expand financial education among high school students.
+A national study shows that just 10 hours of personal finance education can positively effect students’ spending and saving habits for a lifetime.

 Social Purpose: People Helping People

 Credit unions exist to help people, not make a profit.
-Our Goal is to serve all of our members, including those of modest means every member counts our members are fiercely loyal for this reason.
+Our goal is to serve all of our members, including those of modest means.
+Members in return are fiercely loyal and support the credit union’s mission.
 They know their credit union will be there for them in bad times, as well as good.
-The same people-first philosophy causes credit unions and our employees to get involved in community charitable activities and worthwhile causes – Just ask us.
+The same people-first philosophy encourages the credit union, and our employees, to get involved in community activities and causes – Just ask us.